 Fibromyalgia (FM) is a chronic pain syndrome of unknown etiology.
 The disease is characterized by widespread musculoskeletal pain, fatigue and multiple tender points in the neck, spine, shoulders and hips.
 An estimated 3 to 6 million Americans are afflicted by fibromyalgia, which is often poorly controlled by standard pain medications.

-Writing in the journal Current Medical Research and Opinion, investigators at Germany’s University of Heidelberg evaluated the analgesic effects of oral THC in nine patients with fibromyalgia over a 3-month period.
+Writing in 2006 in the journal Current Medical Research and Opinion, investigators affiliated with Germany’s University of Heidelberg evaluated the analgesic effects of oral THC in nine patients with fibromyalgia over a 3-month period.
 Subjects in the trial were administered daily doses of 2.5 to 15 mg of THC and received no other pain medication during the trial.
 Among those participants who completed the trial, all reported a significant reduction in daily recorded pain and electronically induced pain.

-Another study published in The Journal of Pain reported that the administration of the synthetic cannabinoid nabilone significantly decreased pain in 40 subjects with fibromyalgia in a randomized, double-blind, placebo-controlled trial.
+A 2008 study published in The Journal of Pain reported that the administration of the synthetic cannabinoid nabilone significantly decreased pain in 40 subjects with fibromyalgia in a randomized, double-blind, placebo-controlled trial.
 “As nabilone improved symptoms and was well-tolerated, it may be a useful adjunct for pain management in fibromyalgia,” investigators concluded.
-A separate 2010 trial performed at McGill University in Montreal reported that low doses of nabilone significantly improved sleep quality in patients diagnosed with the disease.
-However, a recent literature review has criticized these papers as being relatively low quality.
+Another trial, published in 2010, reported that low doses of nabilone significantly improved sleep quality in patients diagnosed with the disease.

 Swift et al. 2005.
 Survey of Australians using cannabis for medical purposes.
 Harm Reduction Journal 4: 2-18.